yay135/DiffuCpG/readme.md

 then
 ``python generate_train_test_samples.py``

+The Tissue specific models (pytorch) are for CD34+ cells, GBM and BRCA, they are stored in folders named "model*" in the image.
 Run the Tissue specific models
 ``docker run -it yay135/diffucpg_tss``
 then
 ``python batch_run.py``